AlfredoRamos/phpbb-ext-mailrelay/README.md

 ### Requirements

-- PHP 7.1.3 or greater
+- PHP 7.2.5 or greater
 - phpBB 3.3 or greate
-- Mailrelay API hostname and key
+- Mailrelay API account and token

 ### Support